makersmakingchange/GAME-Checkpoints/_pages/reference_guides.md

 ---
 title: "GAME Checkpoint Resources"
 layout: splash
+excerpt: >
-excerpt: "The reference guides are broken into 5 main sections along with an appendices document:
+  The reference guides are broken into 5 main sections along with an appendices document:

   - Section 1: Introduction (general version)
   - Section 2: Gaming Gear
   - Section 3: Gaming Basics
   - Section 4: Game Training (specific guides/documentation on 10 games)
   - Section 5: Best Practices

-This is where you can download the reference guides to use."
+  This is where you can download the reference guides to use.

 header:
   overlay_color: "#333"